pizofreude/insightflow-retail-economic-pipeline/metabase/README.md

   ```
 - **Connection Issues**: Verify your AWS credentials, S3 staging directory, and Athena permissions.
 - **Data Not Visible**: Ensure your Glue Data Catalog is correctly configured and accessible.

----

-You are now ready to explore and visualize your `InsightFlow` pipeline data using Metabase.
-Start building dashboards and uncover insights!